A Call for Skill-Based Excellence–MCNRD to VHRN

 Males and females should address us and address the general concern and then someone who is knowledgeable of the makeup of this conference, the persons, and skills…someone should know all of us and what we have to offer; if we don’t have this, then we can grow into this…we can grow into it.
 You know maybe I’m speaking beyond what we have right now, but that doesn’t mean we can’t do this, we have to grow into it if we don’t have it.”―Imam W. Deen Mohammed (R)

-NATIONAL ― Most are likely familiar with Community Wide Shuraa Conference’s (CWSC) international broadcasting center American Muslim 360 or AM360.org, but broadcasting is just one intelligentsia component the national nonprofit operates.
+NATIONAL ― Most visiting the CWSC website for the first time are likely familiar with Community Wide Shuraa Conference’s (CWSC) international broadcasting center American Muslim 360 or AM360.org, but broadcasting is just one intelligentsia component the national nonprofit operates.
 CWSC also operates a Think Tank and Clearing House, Speakers Bureau, College Scholarship Programs and much more.

 Now as part of CWSC’s mission to serve as a national resource center for communities and institutions nationwide, the national nonprofit announces the deployment of the Model Communities National Resource Directory or MCNRD.
 For several years, CWSC has been working on developing a way to allow every believer to easily connect to the group intellect nationally and use their G-d given talents to help institutions in any area of operation.

-We now have the infrastructure and leadership in place to aid every institution who would like assistance…
+We now have the infrastructure and leadership in place to aid institutions who would like assistance…

 CWSC’s executive director, Mukhtar Muhammad known to many for his business leadership as vice president for FAMACO Publishers LLC, and perhaps even more as author of the critically acclaimed book Genesis of New American Leadership: Building the Community Life, shared that “MCNRD is the first national online project of its kind designed to comprehensively catalog the knowledge, skills, experience, training, degrees, certifications, and other expertise held by believers across the country who are committed to helping establish model communities; the MCNRD now connects these individuals as resourceful persons to institutions looking to access a qualified diverse group intellect.